• Home

 See also: ‘DIY Lemon and Oatmeal Soap’ »

 Tie-dye cloth napkins make a great DIY gift idea.
-We made three different sets of four napkins each: four to give to Grandma & Aunt Krista, four to give to Aunt Karin and Uncle Mike, and four for us.
+We made three different sets of four napkins each: four to give to Grandma & Aunt Krista, four to give to Aunt Karin and Uncle Mike, and four napkins for us.
 Here’s our yellow, orange, and red version tie-dye cloth napkins that feel like a sunset.

 DIY tie-dye cloth napkins in yellow, red, and orange